 Robert Price has on occasion argued that Galatians, for example, was forged as a rebuttal to Acts.
 One can sort of make that fit, since indeed one is definitely responding to the other.
 But for it to be that way is far-fetched.
 The evidence is far more likely (far more what we would expect) if it was the other way around.
 In fact, Acts tries very hard to contradict Galatians (OHJ, Chapter 9.1), and has a clear motive to do so (to whitewash the divisions in the early Church and fabricate a tale of harmony), whereas Galatians does not seem aware of how hard it needs to contradict Acts, and its only evident motive is to respond to opponents of the writer claiming he didn’t really get a vision from Jesus but was conning his way in by actually getting his gospel from human informants (the whole point of Galatians 1).

 And that theory requires no heaped up collection of weakly attested assumptions about later hypothetical ideological battles.
-Most Detering-style arguments are based on claiming hundreds of interpolations in these letters that conveniently and circularly support Detering’s conclusions, all based on a series of ad hoc assumptions about the second century history of the Church, when in fact almost everything we know about that is speculation, not established fact.
+Most Detering-style arguments are based on claiming hundreds of interpolations in these letters that conveniently and circularly support Detering’s conclusions, all based on a series of ad hoc assumptions about the second century history of the Church, when in fact almost all of that is speculation, not established fact.
 The more assumptions you have to rely on, and the more conveniently complex they are, the lower the prior probability of your thesis.
 Speculation in, speculation out.
 Detering does not seem aware of this logical fact.
 He thus falls into the common trap of all bad historians: any theory you can gerrymander to fit all the evidence must be true.
 Because look how well it fits!
 Sorry.
 Illogical.
 (See Proving History, pp. 27 and 61, and the index, “gerrymandering (a theory)”).

 Other arguments attempted include the one about personal signatures I mentioned at the start (sorry, no, not evidence of forgery); the fact that the letters of Paul are crafted by the literary and allusionary standards of Greek rhetoric (sorry, no, this would be expected for doctrinal correspondence intended to persuade; comparing this to letters with wholly different functions is simply a fallacy of false analogy; closer analogs are ancient political and legal speeches; 1 Clement, BTW, fits better the charge of not looking like a letter, yet it is obviously a homily, one that was simply delivered by post, to be orated to the congregation—delivering pre-written speeches like that was common in antiquity; in Classical Athens, Lysias made a living at it, and Paul’s letters are closer to that practice than to love letters or requests for mittens; in fact, these letters simply do not look like fictional letters from anywhere else in antiquity—I’ve read a lot of examples of the latter, and they have little in common in style and content with letters like Paul’s); and the fact that the letters are weirdly long (sorry, no, that is only because the editors created them by sticking a bunch of smaller letters together in mash ups sold as single letters).